 The Bible is full of stories of the godly being rejected by the world, and Genesis alone provides several accounts of rejection.
 As early as chapter 3, we see Adam and Eve reject God in favor of taking the knowledge of good and evil to themselves.

 Immediately afterward, Genesis 4 recounts the story of Cain and Abel, sons of Adam and Eve.
 Cain and Abel may have been twins, but regardless, Cain was the firstborn.
-Eve, it appears, thought that Cain was the fulfilment of the prophecy in Genesis 3:15 of a coming Messiah to redeem mankind.
+Eve, it appears, thought that Cain was the fulfillment of the prophecy in Genesis 3:15 of a coming Messiah to redeem mankind.
 When Cain was born, she exclaimed that she had "acquired a man from the LORD" (Genesis 4:1), and "acquire" is what Cain means.
 The Bible does not record what she said when Abel was born, but it seems that her feelings towards him were more ambivalent.
 As the meaning of Abel is "breath" or "nothing," it suggests that to her, Cain was the more important of her two sons by far.
 Her preference for Cain was effectively a rejection of Abel.

 Another example of rejection in Genesis is found in the story of Jacob, Leah, and Rachel (Genesis 29).
 Leah, the older sister of Rachel, was daily acquainted with rejection, even before she married Jacob.
 Citing a tradition that older sisters had to marry before younger ones, her father, Laban, deceitfully palmed Leah off on the love-struck Jacob "like a dishonest businessman getting rid of damaged goods at full price," to quote commentator Vickie Kraft.